 calibration can be effected.
 The system does contain a

 temperature controlled and monitored chopper to remove low

 frequency drift.
-In flight, a single point calibration can be
+In flight, a single point calibration is

-done frequently (e.g., every observation) if necessary.
+done frequently (e.g., every observation).
 On a less

-frequent interval, the black body may be cooled or heated (to a
+frequent interval, the black body is cooled or heated (to a

 maximum temperature of 340K) to provide a multipoint thermal

 calibration.
 Facility for electrical calibration of the

 challenge facing the ASTER team was to establish before flight

 that the elements of the inflight calibration and subsystem